Joelson Fernandes: Teen wing wizard following in Ronaldo's footsteps at Sporting | Goal.com

 Each weekend for two years he would be driven 250 kilometres down the Portuguese coast from his home in Aveiro to Lisbon to play for the Leoes' age-group sides before eventually moving to the capital to join the club's academy full-time at the age of 13.

 From there he has gone from strength to strength, earning call-ups to represent Portugal at Under-15, U16 and U17 levels while playing well above his age group domestically.
-Before Covid-19 brought a premature end to the campaign, Fernandes had spent the entirety of the season playing with the club's U23s, where he had contributed five goals and two assists in 28 appearances despite not turning 17 until February.
+Before Covid-19 disrupted the campaign, Fernandes had spent the entirety of the season playing with the club's U23s, where he had contributed five goals and two assists in 28 appearances despite not turning 17 until February.

 Though right-footed, Fernandes plays predominantly off the left-hand side, with his trickery and pace catching the eye of a number of observers.